 In this article, we’ve included little promises you can make to each other’s family, friends and loved ones.
 All these are things that would require minimal effort but will help you get closer to them and live like one big, happy family!

 While every couple comes up with their own promises, here are some New Year’s resolution examples that’ll help you come up with your own.

-Prepare a bucket list of activities that you both have wanted to do for so long but haven’t been able to get around to it.
-It could be travelling, adventure sports or something as simple as trying out a new restaurant you’ve been meaning to eat at.
+Prepare a bucket list of activities that you and your husband wanted to do for so long but haven’t been able to get around to it.
+It could be traveling, adventure sports or something as simple as trying out a new restaurant you’ve been meaning to eat at.
 Resolution or no resolution, make this year really interesting!